IntrepidPursuits/objective-c-style-guide/README.md

 # Intrepid Pursuits Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS team at Intrepid Pursuits.
 It started as a fork of the coding convections of the New York Times iOS team (https://github.com/NYTimes/objective-c-style-guide).

+#### Making/Requesting Changes

 We welcome your feedback.
+The current maintainers of this style guide are @cprime, @rosslebeau, and @andrewdolce.
+If you have an issue with any of the existing rules and would like to see something changes, please open an issue or submit a documented PR with the desired change.

 ## Introduction